 2.3.2.
 Register online for participating in the WBA 2025.
 Ensure all relevant sections of documentation are complete and confirm you have read and understood the rules and regulations.

 2.3.3.
-For each class you are entering read the requirements carefully, c then submit with payment.
-Kreference.
+For each class you are entering read the requirements carefully, complete the ‘Application Form’ then submit with payment.
+Keep a copy of these forms for your reference.
 Bring a copy of the form with you to the WBA entries desk.

 2.4.
 The inventions/innovations and publications classes must be accompanied with a brief description in English (from 50 to 300 words).
 This description will be displayed beside the exhibit.